robbert229/gremgo/README.md

 Authentication
 ==========
 The plugin accepts authentication creating a secure dialer where credentials are setted.
-If the server where are you trying to connect needs authentication and you do not provide the credentials the complement will panic.
+If the server where are you trying to connect needs authentication, and you do not provide the credentials the complement will panic.

 ```go